-Your life insurance policy can deliver a specified sum of money at the exact time of need.
-Upon your death, your family can be assured that the amount you’ve chosen—perhaps hundreds of thousands of dollars, maybe even millions—will be there almost immediately.
+Your life insurance policy can deliver a specified sum of money when you need it.
+Upon your death, your family will receive your policy payout immediately.
 And that death benefit is generally not subject to federal income taxes.
-For example, a $500,000 policy provides $500,000 in death benefit proceeds.
+For example, a $500,000 policy provides $500,000 in death benefit proceeds directly to your beneficiary.

 Remember, working with a financial professional can help make this whole process easier.
 A financial professional can help explain the differences between types of policies, help you calculate the amount you need, and present potential options that may best suit your needs.

 Life insurance can give you lasting peace of mind in terms of the assurance that you have provided a legacy.
 That’s because the right coverage can offer a valuable combination of benefits, many guaranteed by the claims-paying ability of New York Life—so that you and your loved ones know exactly what you’re getting.3 Of course, you have to make a long-term commitment to paying premiums and keeping the policy in force.
 Some of the most common reasons for buying life insurance include:

 Your beneficiaries will be able to enjoy every penny you leave them.
 That’s because the benefit of a life insurance policy is generally passed along federal income tax free.

 4. Guaranteed cash value growth